Seed Sensation: Exploring and Sorting Seeds

 - Copy the Seed Growth Recording Sheet (PDF) for each student.

 - Soak seeds in a bowl with 1 teaspoon bleach (so the seeds do not mold) for 5 minutes.

 - Place one of each seed in a paper cup for each student.

-- Cut a 12" strip of construction paper the width of the clear plastic cup for each student.
+- Cut a 12-inch strip of construction paper the width of the clear plastic cup for each student.

-- Teacher sample of project-make that day so there is no growth.
+- Make a teacher sample of the project on Day 5 so there is no growth.

 Step 1: Distribute a dry pinto bean and magnifying glass to each student.
 Remind them not to put it in their nose, ears or mouth!
 Ask the students what they think it is.
 Some will say a bean; others may say it is a seed.
 Tell them that it is a bean, which is a kind of seed.
 Ask: What is the job of a seed?
 Tell them that today we will discover the job of a seed.
 We will dissect, or open up, the seeds and look inside.
 Ask the students to open their seeds (without using their teeth) and describe what they see inside.